Tyrrrz/DiscordFonts/Readme.md

 # DiscordFonts

-Note that this repository only exists to simplify the usage of the Whitney font by distributing them via CDN.
+Note that this repository only exists to simplify the usage of the Whitney font by distributing it via CDN.
 To use this font, you must acquire an appropriate license.

 ## CDN